 .
 Moreover, primary producer growth limitation can be triggered by other elements, such as Mg, Ca, K, and S (Baribault et al., 2012; Hopper et al., 2021; Lapenis et al., 2013; Naples and Fisk, 2009; Peñuelas et al., 2019) and C, N, P assimilation is likely not independent from the intake in other nutrients (Couzy et al., 1993; Fairweather-Tait and Hurrell, 1996; Goff, 2018; Kiela and Ghishan, 2016).
 Proteins (containing N), ATP (containing P), but also ionic gradients (K, Ca, Na, Mg, etc.) are essential to the proper functioning of digestion and absorption (Jeyasingh et al., 2023; Sans et al., 2021).

 To better understand the interplay between intake rate, assimilation, growth, and body-waste chemical composition, we experimentally submitted larvae of the moth Spodoptera littoralis to various food intake levels.
-We tested the hypothesis that resource scarcity would increase the assimilation efficiency of 8 chemical elements (C, N, P, Na, Mg, S, K, Ca), possibly at different extents, which, in turn, would increase growth efficiency.
+We tested the hypothesis that resource scarcity would increase the assimilation efficiency of eight essential chemical elements (C, N, P, Na, Mg, S, K, Ca), possibly at different extents, which, in turn, would increase growth efficiency.
 We assessed whether the chemical composition of wastes and organisms would vary under various intake levels due to the unequal assimilation of individual elements.
 We also opportunistically investigated the relationship between growth efficiency and growth rate in this resource scarcity context.
 Our results show that intake rate differently affected nutrient assimilation efficiency resulting in changes in stoichiometry of both body and waste, growth efficiency was shown to be a non-monotonic function of both intake rate and growth rate.

 0.1 Study system